Posted on 01/09/2022

 How to Get an Investment Loan

 Getting an investment loan isn’t as far out of reach as it may seem.
-Just like banks and private lenders offer mortgage loans, they also offer investment loans.
-You just have to shop around for the right kind of loan for you.
+As is the case with traditional mortgage loans, banks and private lenders also offer investment loans.
+You have to shop around for the right kind of loan for your needs.

-When you’re hunting for the right investment loan for you, you’ll notice that there are several kinds of loans to choose from.
+When you’re hunting for the investment loan best suited for your needs, you’ll notice that there are several kinds of loans from which to choose.

-Be sure to find the loan that you want before you start talking to potential lenders.
-Here is a list off the most popular investment property loans:
+Be sure to find the type of loan that you want before you start talking to potential lenders.
+Here is a list of the most popular investment property loans:

 Conventional Mortgage Loans

-In order to qualify for the conventional mortgage loan for investment properties, you’ll need to put at least 25% down on single-family homes or 30% down for two- to four-unit homes.
+In order to qualify for a conventional mortgage loan for investment properties, homebuyers need to meet the following eligibility requirements:

-Conventional mortgages also require an excellent credit score of at least 720.
-Although, this isn’t uncommon for most investment mortgages.
+Conventional mortgages also require a credit score of at least 620.

 Private Money Lenders

 Private money lenders are those people who have enough of their own money to help you with your real estate investments.
-You could get this money from friends, family, coworkers, or someone else.
+You could get this money from friends, family, coworkers or some other individual.

 Getting a loan from a private lender usually comes with fewer terms and conditions.
 You may also get a lower interest rate and a more flexible loan term.

-However, you should make sure that you and the other individual have some kind of contract drawn up.
+However, you should make sure that you and the lender have an appropriate contract drawn up.
 You don’t want to risk your personal relationship for the sake of a loan.

 Home Equity Loans

-However, you can only borrow up to 80% of your personal property’s value.
-So, this may not be an option if the investment home is much more expensive than your personal home.
+However in most cases, you can only borrow up to 80% of your personal property’s value, though there are exceptions.
+This may not be an option if the investment home is much more expensive than your personal home.

 Get the Right Investment Loan for You